Ph.D. application deadline: December 1, 2016

 Prospective students are welcome to take self-guided tours of campus and to take a campus tour hosted by the University's visitor center.
 Please see the Visitor's Center website for details.

 Q. I have previously applied to the Graduate School.
 Do I need to resubmit all the application materials, such as transcripts, letters of recommendation, GRE scores, etc.?

 A. Yes.
 Applicants who have previously applied must submit a new application and new supporting documents.
 The one exception is GRE and TOEFL scores.
 GRE and TOEFL scores need not be resubmitted if ETS has already reported the scores to GSAS and if they are still valid.
 GRE scores are valid for five years from the date taken.
 TOEFL scores are valid for two years from the date taken.

 Q. I would like to transfer to the Ph.D. program from a Ph.D. program at another university.
 Is this possible?

-A. The department does not have a formal process for transferring from another program.
-Students applying from other graduate programs must follow standard application procedures and their applications are considered on the same basis as all others.
-Students who have taken graduate-level courses may have some of those courses counted toward Columbia degree requirements, but this is decided on a case by case basis after the student has enrolled at Columbia.
+A. The process for applying as a transfer student is the same as the process for applying as a first-time graduate student.
+Applicants who are already enrolled in another graduate program must follow standard application procedures and their applications are considered on the same basis as the applications of all others.
+Upon admission and enrollment, students who have taken graduate-level courses may petition to the Director of Graduate Studies to have some of those courses counted toward fulfillment of specific Columbia degree requirements.
+Such petitions are reviewed only on a case by case basis after the student has enrolled at Columbia.

 Q. Does The Graduate School of Arts and Sciences accept letters of recommendation uploaded through Interfolio?